 As the Large Hadron Collider restarts at Cern, data storage has become as important to scientists as compute power.
 But, as Tom Wilkie from Scientific Computing World reports, the innovative technologies being developed have much wider applications.

-“IME unleashes a new I/O provisioning paradigm.
+“The DDN Infinite Memory Engine (IME) unleashes a new I/O provisioning paradigm.
 This breakthrough, software defined storage application introduces a whole new new tier of transparent, extendable, non-volatile memory (NVM), that provides game-changing latency reduction and greater bandwidth and IOPS performance for the next generation of performance hungry scientific, analytic and big data applications – all while offering significantly greater economic and operational efficiency than today’s traditional disk-based and all flash array storage approaches that are currently used to scale performance.”

 “As our 2014 results and momentum into the first quarter of 2015 demonstrate, DDN’s product strategy to offer integrated end-to-end solutions for large scale data problems is in high demand,” said Alex Bouzari, DDN CEO and co-founder.
 “DDN is leading the industry with innovation in application acceleration, high performance file systems and both private and public cloud enabling solutions.”

 In this video, Questacon visits NCI to take a look at Raijin, the southern hemisphere’s first petaflop super computer.
 “Raijin, named after the Shinto God of thunder, lightning and storms, is a Fujitsu Primergy high-performance, distributed-memory cluster, procured with funding from the Australian Government.”